ALFA-PM/ResearchTrack1_Assignment1/README.md

 Research_Track1_Assignment1
 ------------------------------------------------
-It's the first assignment that the Robot grabs all the markers and put'em all in the same place next to eachother.
+It's the first assignment of the Research track1 that the Robot grabs all the markers and put'em all in the same place next to eachother.
 I also attached the necessary files and images of the Robot, markers and the whole environment.

 ![Start_Config](https://github.com/ALFA-PM/ResearchTrack1_Assignment1/assets/147394202/d95b9587-838d-434f-867a-386bb79ef0ac)
 > Figure1) The starter place configuration of the Robot and environment